nonoesp/GettingArchitectureDoneKit/README.md

 ## Me

+Hi there!
+I am Nono Martínez Alonso, an Architect and a Harvard GSD MDes Technology Candidate.
 I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
 If you use this library, I would love to hear about it.
 Thanks!